 A benefit of Google Analytics is that has 1000s of integrations.
 Everything from e-commerce platforms through to search engine monitoring and reporting tools.
 Fathom has a lot less, although (like Google Analytics) it does have an Application Programming Interface (API).
 The API includes methods to allow events to be added, as well as to return data so you can create custom reports.

 It’s a relatively small thing, but Fathom includes free uptime monitoring for each website.
 This means you could potentially save time and money as no need to utilise a separate uptime monitoring system.
 Google Analytics doesn’t offer this.

 Google Analytics is completely free.
 Fathom analytics does charge.
 However the charge is reasonable, especially if you’re an agency or company with either several websites or larger websites.
 The pricing is based on page views and the cheapest plan is $14 / month ($140 / year) for up to 100,000 page views across up to 50 websites.

 For many websites Fathom is a good alternative to Google Analytics.
-The advantages out way the disadvantages.
+The advantages outweigh the disadvantages.
 However some websites that utilise specific 3rd party integrations or advanced features will be best placed to stay with Google Analytics.
 For many others a switch to Fathom will be a positive move.
 For larger sites or companies, the cost is reasonable.
 For smaller sites, if Fathom is offered via a care plan or similar (as we do) it is also not a problem.